BrightSoul/AkkaNetFsmDemo/README.md

 > Why MQTT and not [ASP.NET Core SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction), you ask?
 Well, because for this demo I needed to experiment with some extended features, such as _QoS levels_, _retaining messages_ and the _request/response pattern_.
 SignalR is not providing any of that out of the box.

 Whenever a domain event is persisted, it's also echoed to connected clients via MQTT as a side effect.
 You can see it happening in the [Models/Actors/EventHandlers/NotificationActor.cs](Models/Actors/EventHandlers/NotificationActor.cs) file.

+## TODOs
+You'll find some `//TODO` comments scattered in the project.
+Those are notes for future updates that might come in this demo.
+Again, **this is just a demo project so it cannot be used in production as it is.**